Eyelid Dermatitis Treatment and Explanation | Eye Love Cares

 What should you expect?

-As it is currently implied, eyelid dermatitis can occur bilaterally, and it can also affect both your upper and lower eyelids.
-The majority of eyelid dermatitis cases is from contact dermatitis, both allergic and irritant, which comprise 50 to 76 percent of cases.
-Seborrheic dermatitis is much rarer, only making up 8 to 16 percent of total eyelid dermatitis cases.
+As it is currently implied, eyelid dermatitis usually occurs bilaterally, and it can also affect both your upper and lower eyelids.
+The majority of eyelid dermatitis cases is from contact dermatitis, both allergic and irritant, which comprise 50 to 75 percent of cases.
+Seborrheic dermatitis is much rarer, only making up 8 to 15 percent of total eyelid dermatitis cases.
 There are other forms of eyelid dermatitis which will not be discussed in this article.

 Irritant contact dermatitis usually occurs minutes after applying a specific product, which is responsible for the symptoms.
 The pain you experience may be burning or stinging in nature.
 On the other hand, allergic contact dermatitis occurs more slowly with the rash onset occurring 1 to 2 days following exposure to an allergen.
 In both of these instances, and eyelid contact dermatitis in general, it typically affects both eyes.

 Unilateral symptomatology usually suggests a different condition.
-Unlike eyelid contact dermatitis, seborrheic dermatitis of the eyelids symptoms tends to be more chronic in nature.
-As previously discussed, it is usually manifested by yellow greasy scaly plaques that start at the eyelids and extend into the eyebrows and even forehead.
+Unlike eyelid contact dermatitis, seborrheic dermatitis of the eyelids tends to be more chronic in nature.
+As previously discussed, it is usually manifested by yellow, greasy, scaly plaques that start at the eyelids and extend into the eyebrows and even forehead.

 Now that we understand the different types of eyelid dermatitis, their varying symptomatology, and their different causes, what about treatment?
 First of all, we will discuss some general preventative measures.
-If you notice a specific product is associated with symptoms, such as mascara, you should notice that stopping the use of that product should eliminate symptoms.
+If you notice a specific product is associated with symptoms, such as mascara or a particular eye drop, you should notice that stopping the use of that product should eliminate symptoms.

 Now that we’ve discussed some of the tests you can have performed for preventative and diagnostic measures, the first step to treatment for all kinds of dermatitis, particularly eyelid dermatitis, is to keep the area clean and avoid touching or scratching the area.
 This will help prevent further infection, irritation, inflammation, or even spreading it, depending on the type of dermatitis you are diagnosed with.
 Similarly, if you have identified a specific trigger for your symptoms, whether it is an environmental factor or dietary source, eliminating it is the first and most effective step for treatment and prevention.